 I’m not an essential business, how long do I have to stay closed?

-Governor Inslee’s proclamations state that all non-essential businesses in Washington must stop operations from midnight March 23, 2020 until allowed to reopen per the Safe Start plan.
+Governor Inslee’s proclamations state that all non-essential businesses in Washington must stop operations from midnight March 23, 2020 until allowed to reopen per the Roadmap to Recovery plan.

 What happens if a business violates the Governor’s proclamations?